 Industrial focus groups give companies a broader perspective on how customers and decision-makers think and behave.
-They can help a company to narrow their target segment by uncovering the specific customers that are most likely to consume their products.
-Focus groups can uncover insights into purchasing processes, decision making and competition.
+They can help a company narrow their target segment by uncovering the specific customers that are most likely to consume their products.
+Focus groups can uncover insights into purchasing processes, decision-making, and competition.
 In-person focus groups allow clients to see non-verbal reactions and communication such as body language.
-Online focus groups allow professionals in niche industries to connect and converse no matter where there are.
+Online focus groups allow professionals in niche industries to connect and converse no matter where they are.

 With the rise of Industry 4.0 and Smart Manufacturing increasing the pace and complexity of the industrial sector, we provide insightful Industrial market research and strategic recommendations to propel your company into the future.